ShubhamBharde/Namste-React/README.md

 # Episode-5 : Let's get Hooked

-## Two types of export in React:-
+## Two types of Export & Import in React:-

-- Default Export :- use for only one export
+- Default Export & Import :- use for only one export

-  - export default component
+  - export default Component
+  - import component from "path"

-- Name Export :- use for Multiple export in one component
+- Name Export & Import :- use for Multiple export in one component
-  - export component
+  - export Component
+  - import { Component, AnotherComponent } from "path"